 - a.
-Every government and contractor IT system operated must undergo a security control assessment utilizing GSA test cases based on NIST SP 800-53A, Revision 5, Assessing Security and Privacy Controls in Information Systems and Organizations, and the annual requirements provided by the OCISO. - b.
+Every government and contractor IT system operated must undergo a security and privacy control assessment utilizing GSA test cases based on NIST SP 800-53A.
+Revision 5, Assessing Security and Privacy Controls in Information Systems and Organizations, the GSA A&A process the system is following, and the system's type (e.g., HVAs per CIO-IT Security 24-131).
+Systems must assess risk per GSA's annual requirements provided by the OCISO. - b.
 All Internet accessible information systems and all FIPS 199 High impact information systems are required to complete an independent penetration test (or 'pentest') and provide a Penetration Test Report documenting the results of the exercise as part of the A&A package.
 In addition, these same systems must complete penetration tests annually.
 "Independent" testing means the testers are free from any perceived or actual conflicts of interest regarding the development, operation, or management of the information system(s) targeted by the penetration test. - c.
 Independent vulnerability testing including penetration testing and system or port scanning conducted by a third-party, such as the GAO and other external organizations, must be specifically authorized by the AO and supervised by the ISSM. - d.
 All FIPS 199 High impact information systems and HVAs are required to complete a Red Team exercise as part of their A&A and annually thereafter. - e.
-The OCISO must identify sources of cyber threat information (e.g., CISA Cybersecurity Directives, US-Computer Emergency Readiness Team [US-CERT] Alerts, etc.) and a process for sharing the information, as appropriate. - f.
-The OCISO must create procedures to share common threats, vulnerabilities, and incident related information with the appropriate organizations.
+The OCISO must identify sources of cyber threat information (e.g., CISA Cybersecurity Directives, US-Computer Emergency Readiness Team [US-CERT] Alerts, etc.) and a process for sharing the information, as appropriate.

-- g.
+- f.
+The OCISO must create procedures to share common threats, vulnerabilities, and incident related information with the appropriate organizations. - g.
 Business impacts must be identified as part of the risk assessment process IAW GSA CIO-IT Security-06-30 and GSA CIO-IT Security-18-91. - h.
 Threats, vulnerabilities, likelihoods, and impacts must be appropriately identified and considered to assess cybersecurity, cyber supply chain risks, and/or privacy risks IAW GSA CIO-IT Security-06-30 and GSA CIO-IT Security-18-91. - i.
 All information systems must develop and maintain a POA&M IAW GSA CIO-IT Security-09-44.
 POA&Ms are the authoritative agency management tool for managing system risk and are used in identifying, assessing, prioritizing, and monitoring the progress of corrective efforts for security weaknesses found in agency programs and systems. - j.
 The Common Control Catalog (CCC), which documents the enterprise-wide common controls and hybrid controls with an enterprise-wide common portion, must be assessed at least every three years using GSA's security assessment process as defined in CIO-IT Security-06-30.
 A security assessment report will be produced based on this assessment.